 Some other disorders are not directly related to the vestibule but are closely related to the functional impairment of the otolith organs.
 These disorders include Meniere’s disease, labyrinthitis, and vestibular neuritis.

 The Takeaway Message

 The vestibule is the part of the inner ear related to your body’s control of balance and equilibrium.
 It has otolith organs named utricle and saccule that senses changes in position and equilibrium.
-The otolith organs have macula, which contains hair-like cells.
+The otolith organs have macula, which contain hair-like cells.
 The movement of these hair-like cells gives a signal about the position and equilibrium of the body.

 The utricle is positioned horizontally and senses the horizontal plane’s movements, such as tilting the head.
 Contrarily, the saccule is positioned vertically, and it detects body movements in the longitudinal plane.
 The blood supply and venous drainage of the vestibule are through the labyrinthine vessels.
 The nerve supply of the vestibule is from the vestibular part of the 8th cranial nerve.
-Any damage problem of the vestibule results in vertigo.
+Any damage problem to the vestibule results in vertigo.

 1: Bruss DM, Shohet JA.
 Neuroanatomy, Ear.
 [Updated 2020 Jul 31].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK551658/